hahmed/mild/README.md

 Here are a list of things I want to get done before I release this gem.

-- Fix the CLI
-- Fix tests so we don't rely on graphql to make a web request every time
 - Implement reviewed
-- Implement latest
 - Implement smallest
 - Paginate (all requests in graphql will only pull first 100 items)
 - Cache results locally in a yaml file per repo ~./mild/repo_name.yaml